Do you know that babies don’t have to eat rice cereal as a first food?

 Bananas are full of potassium that contributes to healthy blood pressure and healthy heart functions, and also fibre that supports a healthy digestive tract.
 Bananas are also high in vitamin C, vitamin B6, and vitamin B2.
 Bananas are perfectly portable and are easy to peel.
 They can be introduced to your baby as early as 4 months old.
 When serving bananas to a young baby, see to it that it is ripe and thoroughly mashed.
 Older babies can eat chopped bananas as finger foods, but they should also be ripe.

-Apples contains the two types of fibre: the insoluble fiber and the soluble fiber.
+Apples contain the two types of fiber: the insoluble fiber and the soluble fiber.
 Both fibers contain pectin that helps in maintaining regular bowel.
 Apple promotes cardiovascular health, lung health, prostate, liver, and colon health, as well as bone health.
 Apples are easy to prepare, easy to digest, and very nutritious.
 Apples should be peeled for babies under 8 months of age.

 Squash is rich in vitamin A and C. It is naturally sweet and has a creamy texture.
 It is a wonderful first food for the baby and is also rich in calcium.
 Squash may be offered for babies from 4 to 6 months old.
 The best way to cook squash for baby is to bake or to roast it.